kyverno/KDP/proposals/resource_cache.md

 From: https://github.com/kyverno/kyverno/issues/4459

 > In some cases to properly validate a resource we need to examine other resources.
-Particularly for Ingress and Istio Gateways/VirtualServices we need to look at all the other Ingress/virtualservices or services in the cluster.
-At large scale we are finding that Kyverno struggles to handle repeatedly pulling thousands of resources using the context apiCall variables.
-On a cluster with around 4,000 Service objects and 3,000 Ingresses we found that a policy validating Istio VirtualService destinations against Services (ensuring the target exists) was taking > 10s for all measurements (p50, p95 and p99), and the webhook timeout was exceeded.
+Particularly for Ingress and Istio Gateways/VirtualServices, we need to look at all the other Ingress/virtualservices or services in the cluster.
+At large scale, we are finding that Kyverno struggles to handle repeatedly pulling thousands of resources using the context apiCall variables.
+On a cluster with around 4,000 Service objects and 3,000 Ingresses, we found that a policy validating Istio VirtualService destinations against Services (ensuring the target exists) was taking > 10s for all measurements (p50, p95 and p99), and the webhook timeout was exceeded.
 Another policy that validates an Ingress doesn't duplicate a hostname from another Ingress had p95 execution times over 5 seconds.
-During this time the controllers were at/below requested values for cpu/memory and otherwise had no other indicator of performance problems.
+During this time the controllers were at/below requested values for CPU/memory and otherwise had no other indicator of performance problems.

 # Proposal